AgPipeline/transformer-soilmask/bin2tif/readme.md

-# Demosaic Extractor
+# Bin2Tif Extractor

-This extractor processes binary stereo images using metadata and outputs demosaicked JPG and TIFF images.
+This extractor processes binary stereo images using metadata and outputs JPG and TIFF images.

 _Input_